How to buy Spotify (SPOT) shares in Australia

 Learn how to easily invest in Spotify shares.

-Spotify Technology S.A is an internet content & information business with stocks listed in the US.
+Spotify Technology SA is an internet content & information business with stocks listed in the US.
 Spotify shares (SPOT) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$247.4 – an increase of 6.23% over the previous week.
+Its last market close was US$183.04 – an increase of 2.44% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Spotify

 - Search for Spotify.
 Find the share by name or ticker symbol: SPOT.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Spotify.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 Spotify stock price (NYSE:SPOT)Use our graph to track the performance of SPOT stocks over time.